OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 October 2017.md

 ## Notable Warnings or Predictions

 - **Dreams** involving break-ins or the devil reflect real attempts by agents to direct negative energies
-- Individuals are encouraged to tighten awareness and remain vigilant
 - The world is experiencing extreme **chaos**, indicating a significant shift or transition

 ---